zeeeyang/lexicon_rnn/README.md

  3. Produce potentially interpretable sentiment composition details, such as intensification and negation.
  4. Use filtered embeddings and processed lexicons invovled in our paper.

 The twitter dataset is available by an email request to the first author.
+Our implementation is based on [clab/cnn-v1](https://github.com/clab/cnn-v1).
 #Usage
 Please see README.md in every task directory.
 #Lexicons